amgadmadkour/amgadmadkour.github.io/_pages/about.md

   - /about.html
 ---

-Im a PhD candidate at the [Department of Computer Science](http://www.cs.purdue.edu), [Purdue University](http://www.purdue.edu).
-Im advised by [Prof. Walid G. Aref](http://www.cs.purdue.edu/~aref).
-My research focuses on efficient query processing over web-scale RDF data.
+Im a Data Scientist at Microsoft AI and Research working on the Satori Knowledge Graph.
+Iv completed my Ph.D at the [Department of Computer Science](http://www.cs.purdue.edu), [Purdue University](http://www.purdue.edu).
+I was advised by [Prof. Walid G. Aref](http://www.cs.purdue.edu/~aref).
+My research is in the broad area of data management, with special focus on the RDF data model.

 Previously, I was an IBM Staff Research Engineer at IBM Egypt.
 Iv also done internships in Microsoft Research, Microsoft AI+Research, and Yahoo!.